 Space Systems: The Quiet Center of Gravity

 If Electron is the visible credibility engine, Space Systems is the quieter industrial core.
 This is where Rocket Lab becomes harder to dismiss as a launch-only company.
-Space Systems covers spacecraft platforms, mission design, solar products, reaction wheels, star trackers, radios, software, separation systems, composite structures and a wider catalog of mission-enabling hardware.
+Space Systems covers spacecraft platforms, mission design, solar products, reaction wheels, star trackers, radios, software, separation systems, composite structures, optical systems, robotics and a wider catalog of mission-enabling hardware.

 This part of the company is important for three reasons.
 First, it can be more durable than launch-only revenue.
 Second, it allows Rocket Lab to participate in customer programs before and after the launch event.
 Third, it supports the company’s ambition to become a trusted space prime in selected lanes rather than a niche launch provider.

-The company’s official materials emphasize that Rocket Lab technology has enabled more than 1,700 missions or satellites on orbit depending on the product and mission framing used by the company.
-The key idea is not the exact marketing line; it is the strategic footprint.
-Rocket Lab hardware is not only riding on Rocket Lab rockets.
-Its components, solar solutions and spacecraft technologies can be part of missions across the broader space economy.
+The company’s official materials have often emphasized the breadth of Rocket Lab technology across missions and satellites, and the strategic point is clear: Rocket Lab hardware is not only riding on Rocket Lab rockets.
+Its components, solar solutions, spacecraft technologies, optical systems and software can be part of missions across the broader space economy.

 Spacecraft